bczcentral/website/docs/about-mono/showcase/companies-using-mono.md

 -   [Devart](http://www.devart.com/dotconnect/) Devart provides database connectivity solutions for such databases as Oracle, MySQL, PostgreSQL, and others that are compatible with Mono.

+-   [BCZ.com](http://bcz.com/) uses Mono for data processing application on its user profiles and search results indexation for integration with it's propriety developed backend search engine.

 -   [VistaDB](http://www.vistadb.com) ships their VistaDB embeddable database on Mono.

 -   [Mainsoft](http://www.mainsoft.com) uses Mono for their Grasshopper product which allows ASP.NET applications to be deployed on J2EE servers.